sebspain/sebspain.github.io/_posts/2013-12-31-useful-links-stats.md

 [Statistics Done Wrong: The Woefully Complete Guide by Alex Reinhart](http://www.refsmmat.com/statistics/index.html)

-A rather excellent introduction to basic statistics by demonstrating the common misunderstanding and mistakes in scientific analyses.
+A rather excellent introduction to basic statistics by demonstrating the common misunderstandings and mistakes in scientific analyses.

 [Lectures on Biostatistics by David Colquhoun](http://www.dcscience.net/Lectures_on_biostatistics-ocr4.pdf)